jjuarez/about.me/README.md

 `Boots ACE IPC Framework` `CORBA` `SNMP` `C++` `Perl` `bash` `Oracle`

-### 2002 - 2005
+#### 2002 - 2005

-Leading several initiatives like: Electronic invoicing system, MMS gateway, Implementation of the OSA 3GPP interface and middleware for two different stacks CORBA and Web services reative developer, crafting immersive web experiences, managing traditional media ads to interactive solutions.
+Leading the project of the implementation of the OSA 3GPP interfaces and middleware software for Telefónica Moviles España, in order to open their systems to the Virtual Operators.
+During this peridod of time I also led other projects and initiatives such as: An electronic invoicing system, MMS gateway, among others.

 ### Software Developer, [Orange](http://www.orange.es/)